-- (a) CONTINUANCES AND EXTENSIONS OF TIME.
+(a) CONTINUANCES AND EXTENSIONS OF TIME.
 (1) First requests for reasonable extensions of time to respond to litigation deadlines, whether relating to pleadings, discovery or motions, should ordinarily be granted as a matter of courtesy unless time is of the essence.
-A first extension should be allowed even if the counsel requesting it - unless time is of the essence.
-A first extension should be allowed even it the counset requesting it has previously refused to grant an extension.
+A first extension should be allowed even if the course! requesting it unless time is of the essence.
+A trist extension should be allowed even if the counset requesting it has previously refused to grant an extension.
+(2) After a first extension, any additional requests for time should be dealt with by balancing the need for expedition against the deference one should ordinarily give to an opponent's schedule of professional and personal engagements, the reasonableness of the length of extension requested, the opponent's willingness to grant reciprocal extensions, the time actually needed for the task, and whether it is likely a court would grant the extension if asked to do so.

-(2) After a first extension, any additional requests for time should be dealt with by balancing the need for expedition against the deference one should ordinarily give to an opponent's schedule of professional and personal engagements, the reasonableness of the length of extension requested, the opponent's willingness to grant reciprocal extensions, the time actually needed for the task, and whether it is likely a court would grant the extension if asked to do so. - (3) A lawyer should advise clients against the strategy of granting no time extensions for the sake of appearing "tough".
+(3) A lawyer should advise clients against the strategy of granting no time extensions for the sake of appearing "tough".
+(4) A lawyer should not seek extensions or continuances for the purpose of harassment or